 Cook the sauce according to the recipe.
 Before freezing, it’s best to cool the sauce as quickly as possible.
-The faster it cools and freezes, the less chance for developing bacteria and subsequently, longer shelf life.
+The faster it cools and freezes, the less chance for developing bacteria and subsequently has a longer shelf life.

-The best way to cool the sauce is to place them into a larger container filled with ice.
+The best way to cool the sauce is to place the jars of it into a larger container filled with ice.
 To help it cool faster and evenly, make sure to stir it from time to time as it cools.

 Once it’s cooled, you can divide sauce among two or more zip-lock freezer bags.
 Get all the air out and close completely.
 Label the bag with date and name.

 Place the bags flat on a cutting board and place it in the freezer.
 Cutting board will help keep bags flat and straight as the sauce freezes.
 Once sauce it frozen, you can remove the cutting board and stack the bags.

 You can find more freezing tips in the separate post.